 Social anxiety in tech isn't just nerves.
 It's rehearsing what you'll say before every meeting, then forgetting it the moment someone asks.
 It's the physical dread of an incoming Slack notification.
 It's knowing you're good at your job but being completely unable to show it when someone's watching.

-We belong here →"I've rehearsed what I'm going to say in the standup and still gone completely blank the moment it's my turn.
+Join the Discord →"I've rehearsed what I'm going to say in the standup and still gone completely blank the moment it's my turn.
 I needed to know I wasn't the only one."

 "The worst part isn't the interview itself.
 It's the two weeks of anxiety before it, and then the two weeks of replaying every answer after.
 A community that names that experience matters."